 Installing Trackpad++ in Detail:

-- Click on launch it.
-Here it will ask you if you are using Macbook Air or Macbook Pro.
-Select one you are on.
+- Click to launch it, and it will ask if you are using Macbook Air or Macbook Pro.
+Select the one you are on.
 I use a Macbook Air.
 After this, the installer will ask which year your MacBook belongs to.
-So make sure to choose the right version.
+So make sure to choose the correct version.

 - One thing you need to be careful when installing the driver, that two warning popups up.
-One asks you reboot the computer, while second to install the driver.
+One asks you to reboot the computer, while the second to install the driver.
 The second warning shows up when you say yes to reboot, and there is only 2 second between them.
-Make sure to act fast, and say yes to red looking dialogue box before reboot.
+Make sure to act fast and say yes to red looking dialogue box before rebooting.

-Here you can configure four finger gesture, three finger gesture and the usually 2 fingers gesture as well.
-You can configure to use trackpad as mouse as well.
+Here you can configure four-finger gestures, three-finger gestures, and the usual two fingers gesture as well.
+You can configure to use the trackpad as a mouse as well.
 Make sure to Apply & save when you change anything.

 The application is free to use, and the thing the developer needs is to keep the software updated.
 You can also donate to grab a key, which is more like a donation for the work done.

 What are the supported Toiuchopad Gestures on Windows 11

 |Scroll||Place two fingers on the touchpad and slide horizontally or vertically|

 |Zoom in or out||Place two fingers on the touchpad and pinch in or stretch out|

 |Show more commands (like right-clicking)||Tap the touchpad with two fingers or press down in the lower-right corner|

 |Show all open windows||Swipe with three fingers up on the touchpad|